If you’re looking for ideas of what to do in Capetown, here’s what we got up to for the week…

 Shells were strung up from the wooden beams and the waitress painted our faces with tiny white flowers.
 Too cold to dip our feet but determined to not let our spirits dampen, we ordered flatbread and dips and a round of cocktails.

 Unfortunately, the weather didn’t improve, but Moyo’s bar would have been fantastic on a hot sunny day.
-The staff were friendly, the cocktails were good, and apparently there is also an indoor pool/bar section.
+The staff were friendly, the cocktails were good, and apparently there is also an indoor pool/bar section that just happened to be closed when we were there.

 At one point the mist cleared enough for a nice view of the mountain but this was short lived.
 C told me there was a shipwreck off the coast that you could usually see but the mist had shrouded it from view.